John Limniatis: International career

 Limniatis made his debut for Canada in a September 1987 friendly match against El Salvador, He earned a total of 44 caps, scoring 1 goal.
 He has represented Canada in 8 FIFA World Cup qualification matches in three unsuccessful World Cup qualifying campaigns.

 His final international game was a March 1997 World Cup qualification match against the United States.

-Managerial career
+Coaching career

 Limniatis spent his last years with the Impact as their assistant coach, indoor head coach, and later director of operations.
 He was coach for the Montreal Impact until Marc Dos Santos was named as interim head coach following Limniatis' termination by the Impact board.